typestack/class-validator/README.md

 ## Custom validation classes

-If you have custom validation logic you want to use as annotations you can do it this way:
+If you have custom validation logic you have a way to do it:

 1. First create a file, lets say `CustomTextLength.ts`, and create there a new class:

     ```typescript
-    import {ValidatorConstraint, ValidatorConstraintInterface} from "class-validator";
+    import {ValidatorConstraint, ValidatorConstraintInterface, ValidationArguments} from "class-validator";

-    @ValidatorConstraint("custom_text")
+    @ValidatorConstraint("custom_text_length")
     export class CustomTextLength implements ValidatorConstraintInterface {

         validate(text: string) {
-            return text.length > 1 && text.length < 10;
+            return text.length > 1 && text.length < 10; // for async validations you must return a Promise<boolean> here
         }

+        defaultMessage(args: ValidationArguments) { // here you can provide default error message if validation failed
+            return "Text ($value) is too short or too long!";
         }

+    }
     ```

-    Your class should implement `ValidatorConstraintInterface` interface and its `validate` method, which defines logic for data if its valid or not.
-Custom validator can be asynchronous, if you want to perform validation after some asynchronous operations, simply return a promise in `validate` method.
+    Your class must implement `ValidatorConstraintInterface` interface and its `validate` method, which defines validation logic.
+If validation succeed you must return true, otherwise false.
+    Custom validator can be asynchronous, if you want to perform validation after some asynchronous operations, simply return a promise with boolean inside in `validate` method.

-    You can also supply a validation constraint name - this name will be used as "error type" in ValidationErrors.
+    You can also supply a validation constraint name - this name will be used as "error type" in ValidationError.

 2. Then you can use your new validation constraint in your class: